famished-tiger/Sequitur/README.md

 The RHS of a production is a sequence (i.e. Array) of symbols.
 How are the grammar symbols implemented?

--Terminal symbols are directly originating from the input sequence.
+- Terminal symbols are directly originating from the input sequence.
 They are inserted "as is" in the RHS.
-For instance, if the input sequence consists of integer values (i.e. Finum instances), then they will be inserted in the RHS of productions.
+For instance, if the input sequence consists of integer values (i.e. `Integer` instances), then they will be inserted in the RHS of productions.
--Non-terminal symbols are implemented as `Sequitur::ProductionRef` objects.
+- Non-terminal symbols are implemented as `Sequitur::ProductionRef` objects.

 A ProductionRef is reference to a Production object.
 The latter one can be accessed through the `ProductionRef#production` method.